estivensal7/Estiven-Salazar-CE-TakeHome/LessonPlan.md

 -   Have students explain how they might go about reversing a string.
 -   After explaining the demo code, advise students that this example is just one way in which we can reverse a string.
 There are many other ways to complete the same function.
 Remind them to not be discouraged if in the following activities, their code looks different from their peers' or the solutions'.
+-   Make sure to run the test cases when demonstrating how all of the code passes.

 ### 6. Groups Do: 02-Reverse (20 minutes)